AraBlocks/ara-identity/docs/cli.md

 <a name="aid-list"></a>
 ### 4. `aid list`
-Lists all identities present locally in a given path.
-Defaults to the Ara root folder.
+List all identities present locally in a given path.
+Defaults to Ara root directory.

 ```sh
 $ aid list -h